open-component-model/ocm-website/content/en/docs/controller-reference/replication-controller/component-subscription.md

 ### Replicated Repository URL

-Replicated repository URL holds information regarding the URL of the repository into which the last applied version has been replicated.
+`ReplicatedRepositoryURL` holds information regarding the repository's URL into which the last applied version has been replicated.